eonk/dar_book/docs/05-inference.md

 ```

-Wow!
+BOOM!
 They are pretty much the same.
 What we have observed is part of something called the **central limit theorem**, a concept from probability theory.
 One of the first things that the central limit theorem tells us is that **the mean of the sampling distribution of the means (also called the expected value) should equal the mean of the population**.
 It won't be quite the same in this case (to all the decimals) because we only took 50000 samples, but in the very long run (if you take many more samples) they would be the same.

 Let's now visually explore the distribution of the sample means.